 All this really means is you don’t get the Xiaomi Poco X3 Pro’s excellent Snapdragon 860 chipset for free.
 There are compromises.

 Thankfully, they are largely found in the camera.
-The Xiaomi Poco X3 Pro’s 120Hz screen is great, battery life is excellent and, as you’d hope, there are no basic performance problems in Android.
+As we'll get into more deeper in our Xiaomi Poco X3 Pro review, its 120Hz screen is great, battery life is excellent and, as you’d hope, there are no basic performance problems in Android.

 Sure, we wish it had 5G.
 It doesn’t.
 You can now buy the Moto G 5G Plus for similar money, and it has 5G.
-But will being able to play games at similar frame rates as last year’s top-end phones matter more to many?
+But will being able to play games at similar frame rates as the previous year's top-end phones matter more to many?
 Of course it will.

-The Poco X3 NFC is arguably a better-balanced phone than the X3 Pro.
+The Poco X3 NFC is arguably a better-balanced phone than the X3 Pro, and as such it ranks among the best cheap phones.
 Camera quality counts for a lot, but this is yet another demonstration of the sheer value you get with a Poco-series Android.

 - Out now